akafael/akafael.github.io/_posts/2016-12-03-linux-desktop-shortcuts.md

 For more details about the format check this [specifications](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#basic-format).

-## 2. Copy your for the default Applications Link folder
+## 2. Copy your file for the default Applications Link folder

 Command for user only access